Stocks Extend Rally as Jobless Claims Fall

 By Alexander Osipovich and Joe Wallace

-U.S. stocks rose Thursday, extending their recent rally, after data showed a drop in the number of Americans filing for unemployment -- albeit from historically high levels.
+U.S. stocks rallied Thursday after new data showed a drop in the number of Americans filing for unemployment -- although they remain at historically high levels.

-The Dow Jones Industrial Average climbed 184 points, or 0.7%, in afternoon trading, a day after the blue-chips gauge closed above 25000 for the first time since early March and posted its largest two-day advance in more than a month.
+The Dow Jones Industrial Average climbed 138 points, or 0.5%, in afternoon trading, putting it on track for three consecutive days of gains.
+The advance has lifted the blue-chip index back to levels not seen since early March.

 U.S. workers filed just over 2.1 million jobless claims last week, extending a downward trend, but still at sharply elevated levels from before the pandemic.